The goal is to prevent the flightless beetle from gaining access to the fruit of the tree and laying eggs under the button.

 Best management strategies:

 1. Prune the skirts of the trees at least 24" to limit access of the canopy by fuller rose beetles to the trunk.
 Recheck the skirts during the season to make sure they don't touch the ground.
+Pruning should be done in early June.

 Spray Wand Assembly